excitement: your mind’s best tool to combat stress and anxiety

 at first, it might seem like stress shouldn’t be a neutral response. most people see stress as an inherently bad thing. it isn’t. stress can be good or bad depending on the context and its interpretation.

-the second option is better, but only to a limited degree. it provides some protection against disappointment, but only through a defense mechanism that reduces the ultimate joy that success may otherwise offer. interestingly, this is what Marcus Aurelius recommends we choose, but that doesn’t mean it is automatically correct.
+the second option is better, but to a limited degree. it provides some protection against disappointment, but only through a defense mechanism that reduces the joy that success may otherwise offer. interestingly, this is what Marcus Aurelius recommends we choose, but that doesn’t mean it is automatically correct.

 but choosing to jump into things with authentic excitement is more than a hedge against the potential disappointment of failure. in fact, it studies have shown that maintaining a sense of excitement can actually improve performance.

 excitement naturally improves outcomes